remotesynth/certifiedfreshevents/content/events/jamstack-identity-crisis.md

 ---
-title: The Jamstack Identity Crisis
+title: The Evolution of Jamstack
 date: 2021-05-13T12:00:00-04:00
 end_date: 2021-05-13T13:00:00-04:00
 cost: 0
-homepage_banner: Jamstack_Identity_Crisis_wide.jpg
+homepage_banner: Jamstack_Identity_Crisis_wide.png
 short_desc: The definition of Jamstack is evolving quickly and in this free session, Ishan Anand will look at what is driving this change and share a unifying theory of what Jamstack is.
 description: The definition of Jamstack is evolving quickly and in this free session, Ishan Anand will look at what is driving this change and share a unifying theory of what Jamstack is.
 embed_url: https://www.crowdcast.io/e/the-jamstack-identity-crisis